 As an Amazon affiliate I receive a small commission if you purchase through one of the links below.
 There is no added cost to you.

 Yes, and they are safe.
 You've heard the many horror stories of cell phone batteries overheating, flaming up and exploding.
-Have you ever heard of a digital camera catching on fire or exposing?
+Have you ever heard of a digital camera catching on fire or exploding?
 No.

 Reputable manufacturers put a lot of care into the safety of you camera batteries so that they don't overheat and they resist causing any electrical short circuiting